cuplv/dai/README.txt

 Step-by-Step Instructions
 =========================

 0.)
 First, follow the getting-started guide through step 3 if you have not already done so, and run the docker image.
+Then, `cd` into `~/d1a_impl` for the rest of these instructions.

 # Expressivity Experiments

 1.)
-To analyze the Buckets.JS programs as described lines 1069-1078, run `dune runtest experiments` from `~/d1a_impl`.
+To analyze the Buckets.JS programs as described lines 1069-1078, run `dune runtest experiments`.
+This will output logs to `./out/experiments` (TODO(benno): verify output directory) containing one line per array access, classifying each access as SAFE, UNSAFE, or UNKNOWN.

+2.)
+To analyze the list-append program shown in the overview and discussed in Section 7.2, run `dune runtest src/shape`.
 TODO(benno): Finish up here once `semantic` is working from within docker.

 # Scalability Experiments